aryan-basu/Onepad/README.md

 		flutter run

 ## Features
-- Signin / Signup - Email,Password,Google Signin,Facebook Signin (Sync).
+- Sign In / Sign Up - Email,Password, Google Sign In, Facebook Sign In(Sync).
-- Create your'e notes via Image,Text,Speech to Text.
+- Add images/text to the notes or use speech to text feature.
-- Star you're favourite note.
+- Star the important notes.
-- Review the old notes and update changes.
+- Review the older notes and update changes.
-- Delete you're old note.
+- Delete old notes.
 - System default theme.

 ## Stacks used